phax/ph-oton/README.md

   * Updated to TinyMCE 4.6.6
   * Updated to Jetty 9.4.8
   * Extracted ph-oton-atom
+  * Initial versions of the subproject `ph-oton-bootstrap4-stub` is available
 * v7.1.2 - 2017-07-19
   * Fixed an error with path handling of resource bundles when deployed as JAR
 * v7.1.1 - 2017-07-18